Teen smiling while using laptop computer

 Northern Kentucky Digital Equity Initiative

-United Way of Greater Cincinnati’s NKY Digital Equity Initiative for Students has provided more than 3,700 students with access to technology and opportunities to participate in virtual learning during the COVID-19 pandemic.
+United Way of Greater Cincinnati’s NKY Digital Equity Initiative for Students provided more than 3,700 students with access to technology and opportunities to participate in virtual learning during the COVID-19 pandemic.
 Since the program’s launch before the 2020-21 school year, 16 Northern Kentucky school districts have benefited and 1,670+ homes have been connected.

 These efforts resulted in UWGC’s Northern Kentucky Area Center being awarded the 2021 Business Engagement of the Year Award during the annual Excellence in Education Celebration presented by the Northern Kentucky Education Council and the Northern Kentucky Chamber of Commerce.